alrightalrightalrightalrightalright/yet-another-nft-app/README.md

-# A Very Basic Vue NFT App
+# A Basic Vue NFT App

-Very simple NFT minting app using Vue and IPFS.
+Simple NFT minting app using Vue and IPFS.

 # Usage